REFRACTIVE SURGERY: IS IT RIGHT FOR YOU?

 Astigmatism

-Selective reshaping irregular portions of the cornea makes it symmetrical, resulting in clear images.
+Selective reshaping of irregular portions of the cornea makes it symmetrical, resulting in clear images.

 Is Refractive Surgery Right for You?

-The type of surgery and results depend on your refractive error, corneal thickness, ocular health and other factors.
+The type of surgery and its outcome depend on your refractive error, corneal thickness, ocular health and other factors.
 Mild to moderate nearsightedness tends to have the most success with refractive surgery.
 Higher degrees of nearsightedness, farsightedness, or astigmatism have less-predictable results in some cases.

 A refractive surgery evaluation is advised to determine which method is best for our patients.